spatie/larabank-traditional/README.md

 - `composer install`
 - `yarn`, `yarn run dev` (or the npm equivalents)
 - migrate and seed the database with `php artisan migrate:fresh --seed`
-- you can now loging in with user "user@larabank.com", password "secret"
+- you can now logging in with user "user@larabank.com", password "password"

 ## Credits